 By default, CloudFront caches a response from Amazon S3 for 24 hours (Default TTL of 86,400 seconds).
-If your request lands at an edge location that served the Amazon S3 response within 24 hours, then CloudFront uses the cached response even if you updated the content in Amazon S3.
+If your request lands at an edge location that served the Amazon S3 response within 24 hours, then CloudFront uses the cached response.
+This happens even if you updated the content in Amazon S3.

-Use one of the following ways to push the updated S3 content from CloudFront:
+Use one of the following ways to push the updated Amazon S3 content from CloudFront:

-Before you run an invalidation, consider the following:
+Before you run this process, consider the following:

 - Each AWS account is allowed 1,000 free invalidation paths per month.
 For the price per invalidation path over 1,000 per month, see Invalidation Requests in Amazon CloudFront pricing.

 When you create an invalidation, be sure that the object paths meet the following requirements:

 - The object paths must be for individual objects or the paths must end with the wildcard character (*).
 For example, you can't run an invalidation on a path similar to /images/*.jpeg because the path isn't for an individual object, and it doesn't end in a wildcard.

 - The specified path must exactly match the capitalization of the object's path.
 Invalidation requests are case-sensitive.

 - To remove specific versions of an object based on a query string, include QueryString in the invalidation path.